-If you're an American citizen who lives in another country, your 2013 U.S. tax return is due on June 17 (it's ordinarily due on June 15, but you get two extra days in 2013 because the 15th falls on a weekend).
-You'll likely need to file a return even if you haven't set foot in the U.S. for years and earn no money there.
+If you're an American citizen who lives in another country, you'll likely need to file a return even if you haven't set foot in the U.S. for years and earn no money there.

 U.S. income taxes for expatriates can be incredibly complex.
 Following is a summary that is as easy to understand as possible.
 For more information, see IRS Publication 514, Foreign Tax Credit for Individuals.

 The first thing you need to understand is that, if you are a U.S. citizen, the IRS doesn't care where you live -- you are still subject to its very long reach.
 Regardless of where you live or where you earn your income, you must file a tax return with the IRS and report 100% of your worldwide income (the only exception is if your total income is so low that you need file a return).

 Moreover, subject to some very important exceptions covered below, all the tax rules that apply to taxpayers who live in the United States also apply to you.
 This means you are subject to the same income tax rates, and are entitled to the same deductions and credits as any U.S. resident.
 As a result, you may end up owing U.S. income taxes on the income you earn outside the United States.